-They were still in the Middle East, though, and in relative public.
-Faisal pulled back, his legs shaking, and laid his hand on Adam’s shoulder.
+They were still in the Middle East, though, and in public.
+Faisal pulled back and laid his hand on Adam’s shoulder.
 Adam mirrored him, one hand on Faisal’s waist.
 Leaning in, Faisal placed a kiss on Adam’s cheek, as Adam did the same, twice.
-To an observer, it would look like they were saying a cultural hello, a Middle Eastern hello.
-But their lips were touching skin, lingering on each other’s cheeks, and that was pushing all of the lines.
+To anyone, it would look like they were saying hello, an Arabic hello.
+But their lips were touching skin, lingering on each other, and that was pushing all of the lines.

 “Let me take you home,” Adam breathed.

 Adam’s apartment was a studio in the renovated Green Zone, one in a complex that housed hundreds of American contractors, defense personnel, State department officials, and undercover intelligence officers, like Adam.
 He had a couple bare lightbulbs hanging from the ceiling, a thin, stained carpet, a lumpy couch, and an electric plate and one tin pot.
 He had a coffeemaker, too, plugged into a bewildering array of plugs and electricity converters.
 One coffee cup.

 He slept on a cot in the corner, military issue, on top of his sleeping bag and under a thin sheet.
 Usually.
 But when Faisal started slipping into his apartment and they stole night after night together, Adam spread his sleeping bag on the ground and bought a second pillow.
 They could nuzzle side by side, and, hidden out of sight, beneath his cot and his spare boots, was a bottle of lube Faisal had brought and left.